Aditya-Chowdhry/Aditya-Chowdhry.github.io/_posts/2019-03-24-giving-back-to-community.markdown

 ---

-This is for students/professionals who are looking to make a career in programming/computer-science/software-development but have questions like -
+This is for students/professionals who are looking to make a career in programming/computer-science/software-development and have questions like -

 - How to start?
 - What fields can I get into?